As one of PUMP’s Advocacy + Public Policy Agenda key themes, we support a Diverse + Connected Region.

 - Fair Housing – PUMP is a member organization of the Affirmatively Furthering Fair Housing (AFFH) Task Force of the Pittsburgh Commission on Human Relations

-- Hate Crimes Legislation – PUMP supports Pennsylvania House Bill 505 and Senate Bill 96, Hate Crimes Expansion Bills, that expand the offense of ethnic intimidation to include malicious intention against the actual or perceived ancestry, mental or physical disability, sexual orientation, gender or gender identity of another individual or group of individuals.
+- Hate Crimes Legislation – PUMP supports Hate Crimes Expansion legislation that includes malicious intention against the actual or perceived mental or physical disability, sexual orientation, gender or gender identity of another individual or group of individuals as part of the definition of hate crimes.

-- Anti-Discrimination Protections – PUMP supports Pennsylvania Senate Bill 613 and House Bill 1410, the PA Fairness Act, that extend anti-discrimination protections to include sexual orientation, gender identity or expression.
+- Anti-Discrimination Protections – PUMP supports the PA Fairness Act, which would extend anti-discrimination protections to include sexual orientation, gender identity or expression.